abhi1kumar/SUP-NeRF/README.md

 ### nuScenes

-We use nuScenes dataset in both training and testing Pipelines.
-You can save the download NuScenes dataset to you data directory and soft link the related directories to the project `data/NuScenes` directory.
+We use nuScenes dataset for both training and testing.
+Download NuScenes dataset to you data directory and soft link the related directories to the project `data/NuScenes` directory.
 The required data structure is as follows:

 ```bash
 SUPNERF